 €2,500 bursary is awarded for 90 Teaching Assistance Hours

 €5,000 bursary is awarded for 180 Teaching Assistance Hours

 We offer bursaries based on the ranking of applicants at audition.
 We also assess your willingness to take on administrative or teaching assistance work, and your aptitude for the work.

 BVOF/RIAM Next Generation Awards

 Blackwater Valley Opera Festival and the Royal Irish Academy of Music have announced a transformative new music prize to support the studies of two master's students every year at Ireland's National Music Conservatoire

-The largest bursary of its kind in Ireland, the BVOF/RIAM Next Generation Awards will select one vocal studies student and one instrumental student annually to each receive €20,000.
+The largest bursary of its kind in Ireland, each year the BVOF/RIAM Next Generation Awards will select one vocal studies student and one instrumental student to each receive €20,000.
 This new award will assist each winner to complete their two-year Master in Music Performance programme at the RIAM.

 More information on how to apply and audition requirements can be found on riam.ie/apply.
-Applications submitted by 12 April 2022 will be automatically considered for this award.
+Applications for MMus will be automatically considered for this award.
 There is no separate application process.